Clemapfel/jluna/docs/manual.md

 Module M = Main.safe_eval("return M");
 ```

-We've already seen that we can modify this variable using `M.safe_eval`, however this is a fairly badly performing option, because we have to go to the `Meta.parse` and `eval` all over.
+We've already seen that we can modify this variable using `M.safe_eval`, however, this is a fairly badly performing option, because we force Julia to `Meta.parse`, then `eval`.

-Much faster is using `Module::assign`:
+Much faster is `Module::assign`:

 ```cpp
 // works but slow: